Find Grad Schools

 The states with the most job growth for Loss Prevention Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Average Loss Prevention Managers Salary
+Loss Prevention Manager Salary

-The typical yearly salary for Loss Prevention Managers is somewhere between $52,550 and $183,430.
+Loss Prevention Managers make between $52,550 and $183,430 a year.

 undefined